fibo/fibo.github.io/_projects/write-file-utf8/index.md

     // Write a buffer into file.
     //////////////////////////////////////////////////////////////////
-    const buffer = new Buffer.from(content) // this is an utf-8 encoded buffer
+    const buffer = Buffer.from(content) // this is an utf-8 encoded buffer
     await write(filePath2, buffer)
   } catch (error) {
     // In case you do not have permissions to create folders,